 Pantone, the color company, and user @suzannemarije demonstrates just how easy and cool this can be:

 Selling via UGC is just as easy, and also requires you getting permission.
 Tagging people and then adding their content to a post with multiple photos can be a terrific way to engage and share while making sales on subsequent images.
 You avoid turning someone into a complete ad, but still get the lift from the share.

-#1.
-Don’t: Skimp on the Instagram Ecommerce Strategy Research
+1. Do not Skimp on the Instagram Shopping Strategy Research

-Your Instagram success is all about connecting with people, but are you meeting your best audience?
+Your Instagram shopping success is all about connecting with people, but are you meeting your best audience?

 Many companies start creating content and then either hope to inherently “know” the hashtags they should use or try to jump on whatever is hot today.
 That’s a perfect way not to get much selling done.

 You might wonder why we’re starting the strategy discussion with hashtags, but they remain some of the best ways for you to organically reach people and are central to organic campaigns.

 When you create that Instagram shopping business, you get major insight into how each Instagram shopping post performs and how many impressions you get via hashtag.
 You’ll also see who saw the posts but doesn’t follow you.
 The main threat linking these metrics is search and that is predominantly done on Instagram via hashtags.